remotestorage/remotestorage.js/README.md

 * Ask in the [IRC Channel](http://webchat.freenode.net/?channels=remotestorage) (#remotestorage on freenode)
 * Open an issue for discussion, either in the relevant repository or [the website repo for general discussion](https://github.com/remotestorage/remotestorage.io/issues)

-### Running the local Test Server

-#### To run the test server, first of all add a line

-    127.0.0.1 local.dev

-#### to your /etc/hosts file. then run:

-    sudo node server/nodejs-example.js

 ### Adding remoteStorage.js v0.7 to your app:

-#### add "remoteStorage-modules.js" (you can download it from http://remotestoragejs.com/build/0.7.0-head/remoteStorage-modules.js)
+#### add "remoteStorage-modules.min.js" (you can download it from http://remotestoragejs.com/release/0.7.0/remoteStorage-modules.min.js)
 #### in index.html, include this script and any modules you plan to load:

     <script src="remoteStorage-modules.js"></script>